Twin flame separation is not like typical relationship breakdown.

 The major requirement necessary for functioning smoothly in a twin flame relationship seems to be self-love.
 For example, before Sol and I met, we both worked on loving and accepting the people we were.
 This is also true for other successful twin flame partnerships.

-Without self-love, there can be no genuine love for others.
+Without learning how to love yourself first, there can be no genuine love for others.
 Instead, the love is tainted with neediness, co-dependency and “conditions.”
 We can never give unconditional love to our partners without first showing fierce unconditional love towards ourselves.
 As a result of this, some twin flame relationships unfortunately crumble under the weight of insecurity and self-hatred.

 3. More life lessons need to be learned